buiduclong0511/base-nextjs/README.md

     ```shell
     npm i axios minimatch
     ```
 -   Create axios client instance (for request API from client).
-We will create requests to next server and handle logic with backend API on server side.
+We will request to next server and handle logic with backend API on server side.
     -   Create `configs/client/index.ts` and `configs/server/index.ts` files (save app config for server and client side).
     -   Create `apiClient/errorHandler.ts` file (handler error on client side).
     -   Create `apiClient/index.ts` file (API instance for request to next server).